discordjs/guide/guide/commando/validators.md

 ### Basic Validators

-Let's say you have a command where your first argument has to match a certain text.
+What if you have a command where your first argument has to match a certain text?
 For example, if you wanted your `say` command to only allow 200 characters to be repeated, and no more.
 It's very simple.

 First, pull the argument from your say command: